 Background: The statutory provision covered by this guideline is sometimes used to prosecute offenses more accurately described as theft or destruction of mail.
-In such cases, \$2B1.1 (Larceny, Embezzlement, and Other Forms of Theft) or \$2B1.3 (Property Damage or Destruction (Other than by Arson or Explosives)) is to be applied.
+In such cases, §2B1.1 (Larceny, Embezzlement, and Other Forms of Theft) or §2B1.3 (Property Damage or Destruction) is to be applied.